 Paul Winder: Hello.

-Robert Jones: Coming up in this mini-series we're going to be looking at exactly what serviced accommodation is, how to find those types of properties, what to consider, how to structure those types of deals, all that kind of good stuff.
+Robert Jones: So, coming up in this series we're going to be looking at exactly what serviced accommodation is, how to find properties that suit that model, what to consider, what to expect, how to structure those deals and a whole lot more.

-Currently, we look after resale and lettings for domestic properties, normal residences, the serviced accommodation side in Chester and Manchester, down to Luton and also investment property for any type of investor.
+Currently, we look after resale and lettings for domestic properties, normal residences and serviced accommodation in Chester, Manchester and down to Luton.
+We also specialise in investment properties for investors of all stripes.